 When I decided to open a restaurant, I wanted to find a chef who could take the vision and put his or her own twist on it.
 I was a fan of what Justin was doing and knew that he could bring the food to the level I was looking for.
 What I didn’t realize when we first started working together was that I was going to love the stories that he tells from his life that make him create the way he does.
 This menu has so much history that drove it, and there is so much passion behind the food he cooks.

-Photography by: Food photo by David Leibner; Portrait by Emily Wilson
+Food photo by David Leibner; Portrait by Emily Wilson